 In Person Community Workshop: Japanese Paper Workshop “Peace and Harmony”

-Artist lead workshops geared towards ages 13 and up.
+Artist lead workshops geared towards ages 8 to 13.
 Some supplies will be provided but participants are encouraged to also bring their own.

 About this event